techidaily/site-games-able/source/_posts/connect-your-mac-to-game-switch-adventures.md

  You also need to manually add the firmware files for Ryujinx to use.
 You can do so by following these steps:

-1. Go to the[Prod Keys website](https://prodkeys.net/ryujinx-firmware/) again and download the latest available firmware.
+1. Go to the [Prod Keys website](https://prodkeys.net/ryujinx-firmware/) again and download the latest available firmware.
 2. In Ryujinx, head over to **Tools > Install Firmware > Install a firmware from XCI or Zip** .
 ![Ryujinx open with the option to install firmware](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/ryujinx-install-firmware-option.jpg)
 3. Select the firmware file you just downloaded.